 Our BCP is designed to enable Foreside to quickly recover and resume business operations after an SBD by safeguarding our employees and property, making financial and operational assessments, protecting the Firm’s books and records, and allowing our clients to transact business.

-Our BCP addresses the following areas: responsible parties; data backup and recovery; service and component redundancies; all mission critical systems and business processes; financial and operational assessments; alternative communications with clients, business constituents, employees, and regulators; alternate physical location of employees; critical vendor, contractor, bank and counterparty impact; and regulatory reporting.
+Our BCP addresses the following areas: responsible parties; data backup, replication, and recovery; service and component redundancies; cybersecurity; all mission critical systems and business processes; financial and operational assessments; alternative communications with clients, business constituents, employees, and regulators; alternate physical location of employees; critical vendor, contractor, bank and counterparty impact; and regulatory reporting.

 We maintain backup records electronically in addition to maintaining certain documentation off-site.
 While every emergency poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our technology service providers that their objective is to restore our services within the same business day, including services supported by the company’s key technology service providers.

 For more information or questions about our business continuity planning, please feel free to contact Samantha Swift, Chief Risk Officer, at 207.553.7114.